ibm-cloud-docs/containers/cs_storage_block.md

     </tr>
     <tr>
     <td><code>fsType</code></td>
     <td>In the spec flex volume section, enter the file system type that is configured for your existing block storage.
 Choose between <code>ext4</code> or <code>xfs</code>.
 If you do not specify this option, the PV defaults to <code>ext4</code>.
-When the wrong `fsType` is defined, then the PV creation succeeds, but the mounting of the PV to a pod fails. </td></tr>
+When the wrong <code>fsType</code> is defined, then the PV creation succeeds, but the mounting of the PV to a pod fails. </td></tr>
     <tr>
     <td><code>Lun</code></td>
     <td>In the spec flex volume options section, enter the lun ID for your block storage that you retrieved earlier as <code>lunId</code>.</td>